Church F.C.: Extinction

-The club suffered two blows at the end of the 1887-88 season.
+The club suffered two blows at the end of the 1887–88 season.
 Firstly, the formation of the Football League reduced the opportunities for Church to play against neighbouring sides, and the cartel nature of the League meant that there were more attractive fixtures on most Saturdays within a short distance.
 Accrington's ground was 2 miles away, Blackburn Rovers' Ewood Park 6 miles, both Preston North End and Burnley were within 15 miles, and Darwen, soon to join the League, had a ground less than 10 miles distant; this meant it was impossible for a village side with a tight geographical following to afford to compete.
+Secondly, before the start of the new season, the club lost its ground to development.
+The upshot was the club was broken up.

-Secondly, before the start of the new season, the club lost its ground to development, and was unable to play for nearly three years as it could not find an alternative ground.
-In 1891, with a new ground near the Spread Eagle public house, a revived Church F.C. joined the North-East Lancashire League, but this saw the club now playing the reserve sides of Blackburn Rovers and Accrington rather than the first choice sides the club had previously been playing.
-With momentum lost, the club struggled even at this level, and resigned before the 1893-94 season.
+In 1891, Peel Bank Rovers, playing in the North-East Lancashire League, changed its name to Church F.C..